 If the funeral director has not been paid, the money is paid to them.

 If the funeral director has been paid, or if you didn’t use a funeral director, the payment will be made into a bank, building society or other account provider's account.

 There is no effect on other benefits from having a Funeral Payment.

 You can ask for a Funeral Payment claim form by contacting your nearest Social Security or Jobs and Benefits office.

-Or you can download the form, below, from the 'Do it Online' section of the NIdirect website.
+Or you can download the form.
 The form comes with notes to help you fill it in.
 Once you have completed the form please send or take it to your Social Security or Jobs and Benefits office.

 You can make a claim over the telephone by contacting the Bereavement Service.